manuj-mishra/manuj-mishra.github.io/content/blog/dagster.md

 ### 3. Changing output data
 For some background context, dagster caches artifacts in between ops which makes it easy to rerun a failed job from the point of failure.
 This speeds up development massively.
 The artifact store is managed by the IO manager and IO managers can be overridden.
 By writing new IO managers to interface with other data stores or registries like MLFlow, we can read input data and models as well as write outputs, metrics, and metadata to the most appropriate location.

 During operations, Dagster can emit various events.
 Failure events cancel the current job if specified conditions are met and allow error messages to be customised.
 Asset observations keep track of metadata as assets move through the pipeline.
-The Dagit UI provides great visualisations for both of these but I've found accessing event store data directly to be clunky in the version of Dagster I've been using (1.0.8).
+The Dagit UI provides great visualisations for both of these, but I've found accessing event store data directly to be clunky in the version of Dagster I've been using (1.0.8).

 ![Dagit UI showing a run](/img/dagster/dagit-run.png "Dagit UI showing a run[2]")